pedroviniciusbar/hyperion-audio-effects/README.md

 6. Levels should be drawn to gui, also sent to hyperion if json enabled
 7. Exit by closing the GUI or Ctrl+c

+\* Check this if you have pulseaudio https://github.com/RanzQ/hyperion-audio-effects/issues/4#issuecomment-67764593
-\* Trying to figure out what is the bottleneck on Windows, doesn't run very smoothly
+\** Trying to figure out what is the bottleneck on Windows, doesn't run very smoothly